CJ-Jackson/run-deploy/README.md

 ```

 Strict mode will write it own script and is the default, Quirk mode will let you write you own script that is stored in the image, not recommended as it will run the script in root.

+To enable quirk mode delete `strict` file from `/opt/run-deploy/options` on server.